 This fine cantata is based upon Christ's words of farewell.
-A hundred years ago Schweitzer noticed what he labelled the frequently used 'step motives', usually to be found in a heavy, regular tread in the bass.
-It was, of course, very much a part of the late baroque style, certainly not restricted to Bach's compositions, to make use of a solid, marching, striding bass.
+A hundred years ago Schweitzer noticed what he labelled Bach's frequently used 'step motives', usually to be found in a heavy, regular tread in the bass.
+It was, of course, very much a feature of the late baroque style, certainly not restricted to Bach's compositions, to make use of a solid, marching, striding bass.
 It therefore comes as no surprise to find Bach employing it to depict explicit imagery whenever the text suggests it.

-However, although Schweitzer (vol 2, p 333) particularly notes this in the first movement, he does not explore the fact that much of the entire cantata makes use of, or is based upon the imagery of walking, moving and treading.
+However, although Schweitzer (vol 2, p 333) particularly notes this in the first movement, he does not explore the fact that much of the entire cantata makes use of, or is based upon, the imagery of walking, moving and treading.
 It is a leit motive used as a unifying structural device as well as an obvious image which the congregation, one guesses, would be expected to recognise.